 - Impact of future sale of company on the stock options

-The limitations placed on restricted stock awards can make their value even more difficult to determine because ownership of the stock depends on factors like reaching the end of a vesting period, employee performance and company performance.
+The limitations placed on restricted stock units or restricted stock awards can make their value even more difficult to determine because ownership of the stock depends on factors like reaching the end of a vesting period, employee performance and company performance.

-Because property division is extraordinarily complex when stock options are involved, it is essential to hire an attorney that has experience with financially complex divorces.
-They can consult with experts to ensure that stock options are considered and accurately valued so you receive your fair share of marital property.
+Because property division is extraordinarily complex when stocks are involved, it is essential to hire an attorney that has experience with financially complex divorces.
+They can consult with experts to ensure that stock options and RSAs or RSUs are considered and accurately valued so you receive your fair share of marital property.